wshyang/csv-sanitizer/README.md

 The program is designed to perform the following tasks:

 - Read a CSV file that contains a column named "Command/Events" with command strings
-- Replace the command strings with sanitized strings that mask the sensitive values such as paths, numbers, hostnames, etc. with generic strings and references
+- Replace the command strings with simplified strings that mask the sensitive values such as paths, numbers, hostnames, etc. with generic strings and references
 - Store the original values and their counts in a separate dataframe
-- Store the pattern counts of the sanitized values in another dataframe
+- Store the pattern counts of the simplified values in another dataframe
-- Create a pivot table of the sanitized values and their counts
+- Create a pivot table of the simplified values and their counts
 - Write the input dataframe, the original dataframe, the pattern dataframe, and the pivot table to an Excel file with four tabs
 - Print a status update and an estimated time of completion when every 0.5% of the lines are processed
 - Save the program state to a file so that it can be resumed later if interrupted

 ## Input and Output

 The program takes a CSV file as the input, and writes an Excel file as the output.
-The input CSV file must have a column named "Command/Events" that contains the command strings to be sanitized.
-The output Excel file will have four tabs: "Sanitized", "Original", "Pattern Counts", and "Command Patterns".
-The "Sanitized" tab will contain the input dataframe with the sanitized strings and the references.
+The input CSV file must have a column named "Command/Events" that contains the command strings to be simplified.
+The output Excel file will have four tabs: "Simplified", "Original", "Pattern Counts", and "Command Patterns".
+The "Simplified" tab will contain the input dataframe with the simplified strings and the references.
 The "Original" tab will contain the original values and their counts.
-The "Pattern Counts" tab will contain the pattern counts of the sanitized values.
-The "Command Patterns" tab will contain the pivot table of the sanitized values and their counts.
+The "Pattern Counts" tab will contain the pattern counts of the simplified values.
+The "Command Patterns" tab will contain the pivot table of the simplified values and their counts.
+The output file name will be derived from the source file name by appending a suffix of "_simplified".
+For example, if the input file name is "commands.csv", the output file name will be "commands_simplified.xlsx".

 ## Logic and Algorithm